 Get moving.
 Make time to exercise at least three times a week.
 Take a brisk walk around the park, stretch, hit the gym for a cardio class -- just get moving.
 Physical activity can reduce feelings of anxiety, which are linked to some types of prostatitis.
 Men who have an inflamed prostate also report that working out relieves their symptoms.

 Hydrate.
-Some types of prostatitis are caused when bacteria in your urinary tract make their way into your prostate and causes an infection.
-Be sure to stay hydrated to keep your urine dilute and your bladder flushed out..
+Some types of prostatitis are caused when bacteria in your urinary tract make their way into your prostate and cause an infection.
+Be sure to stay hydrated to keep your urine dilute and your bladder flushed out.
 If you have a pre-existing medical condition like chronic kidney disease or congestive heart failure, ask your doctor about any special precautions you should take.